CzrCraft/expressjs_api_template/README.md

 *    -also each request will like generate a new proccess wich you can access using req.procID
 *    -all of the proccesses functionallity is inside procHandler.js so use that to delete proccesses etc..
 *    -that's about it have fun
+*    -also the api has a manager at url/api/manager
+*    it has a login which is set in the config file
+*    you also have commands 4 it --- i have to make a tut for them

 * *also i'm gonna add logging to discord soon*